Is Lagos Portugal Worth Visiting?

 Portugal is one of the safest countries in the world to travel to, and so is the Algarve.
 But if you look at the crime rates over the last 3 years, it has increased, even though it’s still fairly low in the big picture.

 To prevent this, make sure you don’t leave any valuables visible in your rental car.
-Even a couple of Euros can be enough for someone to break the glass, so better be safe than sorry.
+Even a couple of Euros can be enough for someone to break the glass, so better to be safe than sorry.

 Altogether, I’ve never felt unsafe in Lagos, but considering I’ve noticed a change over the last few years, I think it’s worth mentioning.

 Summing up, Lagos is a fantastic destination.
-The only downsides I can think of are how it gets insanely crowded in the summer and how I’ve noticed more dodgy people frequenting the streets the last few years.
+The only downsides I can think of are how it gets insanely crowded in the summer and how I’ve noticed more dodgy people frequenting the streets over the last few years.